Records management Glossary

 Customer ID.
 A unique numeric, alphabetic or alphanumeric identifier, up to five digits in length, required to access your Iron Mountain Records Management or Shred account.
 If you maintain multiple Customer IDs with Iron Mountain, when requesting a file or carton, the Customer ID associated with that specific file or carton must be used to assure that it is located.

-Dependent on Customer need, an Iron Mountain driver might perform a centralized delivery/pickup within a loading dock or might perform multiple visits at several locations within the building.
-Each stop at which the Iron Mountain employee completes the pickup or delivery service and obtains a Customer signature is considered a distinct Customer Location.
+Delivery or pickup may be performed at a centralized delivery/pickup location within a loading dock or mail room or may be performed through multiple visits at several locations within the building.
+Each stop at which pickup or delivery service is completed and a Customer signature is obtained is considered a distinct Customer Location.

 For Secure Shredding Services, the physical Customer site or facility where Iron Mountain collects materials that will be destroyed by the Secure Shredding process.